jannyHou/typescript-decorator-playground/README.md

 How?

-Reflect-metadata provides you a system to map the unique ID to the data attached to it.
+A node module called [`reflect-metadata`](https://github.com/rbuckton/reflect-metadata) provides you a system to map the unique ID to the metadata attached to it.

 Then how to make the ID unique?
 Usually Reflect-metadata define the ID with:

-- target
+- `target`

   target is either your Class(definition) or Class.prototype(instance)

-- propertyKey
+- `propertyKey`

   propertyKey is the element' name

-- metadataKey(optional)
+- `metadataKey`(optional)

-  Q: my Class Foo's method Bar needs N types of data, how can I give each of them an ID?
+  Q: my Class `Foo`'s method `Bar` needs N types of data, how can I give each of them an ID?
-  A: use metadataKey to distinguish among them
+  A: use `metadataKey` to distinguish among them

 And when you define a metadata it also takes in a `value` which is the data attached to the ID, and that explains why a common call of Reflect-metadata's api looks like